matrix-org/matrix-spec-proposals/proposals/4140-expiring-events-with-keep-alive-endpoint.md

 an indicator to determine if the event is expired.
 Instead of letting the SFU inform about the call termination or using the call app ping loop like we propose here.

+---
+It might not be necessary to change the value of `"m.will_expire" = 10` to `"m.will_expire" = "running"` it makes it easier to understand and also hides more potential metadata but it is questionable if that bring any benefit.

+---
+The name `m.will_expire` has been chosen since it communicates that it becomes invalid.
+And that it is an event that automatically changes state (`will_expire` vs `expired`).
+But it does not imply what expired vs non expired means, it is flexible in how can be used.
+Alternatives could by:

+- `m.alive`
+  - pro: communicates it might change (alive is always temporal)
+  - con: ver strong bias on how to use it `valid/invalid`
+- `m.timeout`
+  - pro: very unbiased in how its used - timeout over can also mean the client will show a reminder.
+  - pro: clear that it has something to do with time.
+  - con: not so clear the homeserver will automatically do sth.
+  - con: not so clear that this timeout can be refreshed?

 ## Security considerations